-Travertine tile is a great choice for kitchen and bathroom floors and walls.
+Travertine tiles are a great choice for kitchen and bathroom floors and walls.
 Durable, beautiful, easy to clean, reliable, and cost-effective, travertine tile is suitable for kitchens and bathrooms of all sizes and styles — from modern to traditional decors.
 Interior designers, homeowners, and builders alike favor travertine floor tile and travertine tile backsplash designs in their remodels and projects.

 When looking to find the best floor or backsplash tile, make sure you have all the information you need to make a well-thought choice.
 In this blog post, we will give you all the information you need — from travertine tile pros and cons and tips on how to clean travertine tile to travertine floor tile ideas, travertine tile backsplash ideas, travertine tile colors range, and travertine tile cost.